hpatches/hpatches-benchmark/README.md

 Please note that around 2GB of free space is required.

 ### Command line interface
-To run the HBenchmarks command line interface with the MCR located in the default path, run:
+To run the *HBench* command line interface with the MCR located in the default path, run:
 ``` bash
 ./bin/run_hb.sh /usr/local/MATLAB/MATLAB_Runtime/v901 COMMAND DESCNAME BENCHMARK
 ```